 With the Type tool active, choose a symbol font from either the Options bar or the Character panel.
 The font size doesn’t matter much because you’re creating a vector-based shape that you can easily scale.
 The foreground color doesn’t matter either because shape tools rely on the foreground color active at the time you create the shape.

 Type a single symbol and then end the editing session.

 Click the check mark button to the right on the Options bar, switch tools in the Toolbox, or press Cmd+Return (Mac) or Ctrl+Enter (Windows) to end the editing session.
-(The symbol visible in Figure 11-7 can be produced by pressing the V key when using the Webdings font.)
+(The symbol visible in the figure below can be produced by pressing the Q key when using the Wingdings font.)